AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 ## Prerequisites

-You must have the **Select** package in order to add unlimited numbers of datasets to a connection.
-The **Foundation** package is limited to one dataset.
+You must have the **Select** package in order to add unlimited numbers of event datasets to a connection.
+The **Foundation** package is limited to one event dataset.
+You can add unlimited numbers of profile or lookup datasets to a connection.
 Contact your administrator if you're unsure what Customer Journey Analytics package you have.​

 ## Create and configure the connection {#create-connection}